ezhentan/projectsrepo/Exploring SQL Basics/about.md

-This file is where my SQL journey began.
+This file marks where my SQL journey began.

 *Note: The full .py files can be found in the folders with the same name as the headers in this file.*